michaelu123/michaelu123/README.md

 Once I counted more than 600 DLLs attached to our program.
 Always a lot of them were out of date, and worse, appeared in CVEs.
 This grew worse every year, and still you were expected not only to maintain your old code, but produce new code as well.
 Also, we started to use Scrum, or what the management thought Scrum was.
 For us it mostly meant standups and two-week sprints.
 On each sprint you started, became faster, were fast, slowed down and stopped.
 No more "flows" over a longer period.
-Scrum notwhithstanding, deadlines were fixed.
+Scrum notwithstanding, deadlines were fixed.
 Someone told you what you had to do in the next sprint.
 Not more, not less.
 Especially not more.
 When you were ready early, you were not allowed to do something more, because it produced a greater load on the test crew.
 You could only develop as much as the test crew said it can handle.
 I was glad when the time of retirement had come.
-## Currently ##
+# Currently #
 I still like to program.
 I am amazed how much excellent software there is, and all of it for free.
 Like Visual Studio Code, Arduino, Eclipse, Python, Javascript, Node, Go, Vue, Typescript, Svelte, Django and many more.
 I produced some apps using Python/Kivy or Dart/Flutter.
 I wrote scripts for Google Forms and Sheets.
 I have a Raspberry Pi 3B running Mysql, Django, SQLAlchemy.
 All to be found here on Github.